SirishaJP/SpiroBot/README.md

 Research: Accurate identification of medicinal plants is essential for scientific research and the development of new medicines from natural sources.

+## Goal

+A simple CNN Based approach for Identification of Medicinal Plants.

 ## Data Collection